ShenZhang-Statistics/SLScoda/README.md

 # SLScoda Description Document

-This is a description document to introduce the usage for SLScoda based on a paper titled "High-dimensional Linear Regression with Correlated Compositional Covariates" (Zhang et al. 2024+).
+This is a description document to introduce the usage for SLScoda based on a paper titled "High-dimensional Linear Regression with Correlated Compositional Covariates" (Zhang et al. 2025+).
-We propose a sparse Laplacian shrinkage method with a zero-sum constraint, called SLScoda, to select variables in the high-dimensional linear regression model with correlated compositional covariates.
-SLScoda addresses the constant-sum constraint challenge by a linear log-contrast model and adopts the Laplacian shrinkage with a sparse penalty for selecting correlated covariates in the linear regression model.
+We introduce a sparse Laplacian shrinkage method with a zero-sum constraint, called SLScoda, to select variables in the high-dimensional linear regression model with correlated compositional covariates.
+SLScoda addresses the constant-sum constraint challenge using a linear log-contrast model and adopts the Laplacian shrinkage with a sparse penalty for selecting correlated covariates in the linear model.
 The related R code and the example are summarized in a single folder SLScodaRcode.
 Please set this folder as the working directory.

 ## 1 SLScoda function